SlapBot/slapbot.github.io/documentation/developer/index.md

                     response = "Oh really?
 My favorite food is . user_command . "too ."
                     self.assistant.say(response)

 - And Done.
-As you can see there is self.assistant object which is actually an interface for AudioManager, TextManager and TextProcessor enabling you to do stuffs like saying that will actually deliver that as voice from speaker while listen to the user and decipher them to get the actual command that user is requesting and even do routing meaning doing a nested module which we will discuss later in the advanced section.
+As you can see there is `self.assistant` object which is actually an abstraction layer for `AudioManager`, `TextManager` and `TextProcessor` enabling you to do stuffs like saying that will actually deliver that as voice from speaker while `listen` to the user and `decipher` them to get the actual command that user is requesting and even do routing meaning doing a nested module which we will discuss later in the advanced section.

-- Now we just need to wire the module with modules.json to let stephanie know of a new module that has been added and assign certain keywords to it, which will make it trigger.
+- Now we just need to wire the module with `modules.json` to let stephanie know of a new module that has been added and assign certain keywords to it, which will make it trigger.
-(in modules.json file at the very end.) :
+(in `modules.json` file at the very end.) :

             [
                 .